Last Updated May 31st, 2019

 The gel from this spiky succulent is chock full of nutrients that soothe and protect your skin, hair, and nails.
 Just take a look at these nutrients —

-- Salicylic acid, which targets problem skin
+- Salicylic acid, which can help to exfoliate dead skin cells

 - Irritation-fighting enzymes and hormones